-For the 2018-2019 monitoring period there was a significant decrease in the volume of treated wastewater discharged into the Waiongana Stream compared to the previous year.
+For the 2019-2020 monitoring period there was a significant decrease in the volume of treated wastewater discharged into the Waiongana Stream compared to the previous year.
 Overall the volume is relatively low compared to earlier years.
-Irrigation to land in preference to discharging to water will significantly decrease going forward.
+Irrigation to land in preference to discharging to water has significantly decreased the volume of wastewater discharged to water.